Galileo Galilei: Theory of tides

 For Galileo, the tides were caused by the sloshing back and forth of water in the seas as a point on the Earth's surface sped up and slowed down because of the Earth's rotation on its axis and revolution around the Sun.
 He circulated his first account of the tides in 1616, addressed to Cardinal Orsini.
 His theory gave insight into the importance of the shapes of ocean basins in the size and timing of tides; it accounted, for instance, for the negligible tides halfway along the Adriatic Sea compared to those at the ends.

-As a general account of the cause of tides, however, his theory was a failure.
-His theory implies only one high tide per day, and in his 1616 account, he claimed that this occurred in the Atlantic.
-He attributed the two daily high tides seen at Venice and other places, about 12 hours apart, to secondary causes, including the shape of the sea, its depth, and other factors.
+Galileo's theory, however, fails to explain the observed phenomena of tides.
+It implies only one high tide per day, and in his 1616 account, he claimed that this occurred in the Atlantic.
+He attributed the two daily high tides seen at Venice and other places to secondary causes, including the shape of the sea, its depth, and other factors.
 However, tides occur twice-daily in the Atlantic and most seas.
-Galileo, learning this, put forth his theory in the Dialogue without referencing the Atlantic or other locations with once-daily tides, leaving the daily tides question unsolved.
-He also dismissed the idea, known from antiquity and by his contemporary Johannes Kepler, that the Moon caused the tides.
+Upon learning this, Galileo put forth his theory in the Dialogue without referencing the Atlantic or other locations with once-daily tides, leaving the daily tides question unsolved.
+He also dismissed the idea, known from antiquity and by his contemporary Johannes Kepler, that the Moon caused the tides, which is the basis of modern theories.